MapMaths/mapmaths.github.io/README.md

 # mapmaths.github.io
-This is the code of [https://mapmaths.github.io/](MapMaths Website Homepage)
+This is the code of [MapMaths Website Homepage](https://mapmaths.github.io/)